keshav123456/Seventhsense/readme.md

                                         **Seventhsense**

-                              In Progress - certain parts are completed.
+                           In Progress (60%?) - certain scripts are completed. needs to be put together as one whole.

 What is it meant to be?